 - Wipe the leaves of house plants to remove smoke residue.

 - Change the air filter on your furnace if it uses forced hot air.

 - Tape cheese cloth over intake and outlet air registers to capture any loose soot in the air.
 This is even more effective if the cheese cloth is damp.

 - If the outside temperature is above 60 degrees, air out the house to reduce smoke odor.

 - Do not attempt to wash any papered or flat painted walls without consulting your professional cleaner.

-- Incorrect cleaning procedures could compound the soot residue problem.
+- Incorrect cleaning procedures could compound the residue problem, making soot removal more difficult.

 - Do not attempt to clean carpets or upholstered furniture.
-Again, incorrect procedures could increase damage.
+Again, incorrect procedures could increase soot and smoke damage.